 Union Hall - Penhook home prices are not only among the most expensive in Virginia, but Union Hall - Penhook real estate also consistently ranks among the most expensive in America.

-Union Hall - Penhook is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Union Hall - Penhook is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Union Hall - Penhook is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Union Hall - Penhook who work in food service (25.20%), office and administrative support (13.29%), and management occupations (9.97%).

-Telecommuters are a relatively large percentage of the workforce: 12.79% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Union Hall - Penhook telecommute to their jobs.
+Overall, about 12.79% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Union Hall - Penhook is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Union Hall - Penhook’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.